Steve-Fenton/stevefenton.co.uk/src/pages/about-me/articles-elsewhere.md

 navOrder: 6000
 pubDate: 2022-10-02
 modDate: 2024-11-12
-keywords: writing,octopus,devops,continous delivery
+keywords: writing,octopus,devops,continuous delivery
 description: Articles and white papers I've written that are available elsewhere.
 ---

 I've written for Octopus Deploy, The New Stack, DORA, and more.
-Here is some content I’ve written elsewhere that you might be interested in.
+Here is some content I've written elsewhere that you might be interested in.

 I'm aware these lists are growing rapidly, so I'll try to organize things a bit as I add more content.